dfinity/canpack/README.md

 ## Note

-This project is early in development.
-Please feel free to try it out, although unexpected breaking changes may occur at any point.
+This project is early in development; unannounced breaking changes may occur at any point.

 ## Quick Start